updated October 2020

-Cranberries aren't just for celebrations.
-Fresh cranberries are in season from fall into winter.
-Enjoy these ruby jewels while they are available now and throughout the holidays.
-Preserve some to savor and brighten meals well after their season has past.Food Safety reminders: Clean hands, sanitize kitchen utensils and work surfaces often.
+Fresh cranberries are available in stores from October through December.
+Enjoy these ruby jewels while can get them.
+Cranberries are great for holiday celebrations.
+Preserve some to savor and brighten meals and well after their season has past.Food Safety reminders to Fight foodborne BACteria: Clean hands, sanitize kitchen utensils and work surfaces often.
 Separate raw meats, poultry, seafood, eggs and their juices away from ready-to-eat foods to avoid cross contamination, starting at the store in your shopping cart and grocery bags, through storage in your refrigerator and preparation in your kitchen.
 Read more at https://www.FoodSafety.gov

 Store fresh cranberries in the refrigerator until you are ready to use to make your favorite cranberry dishes.
 There are many ways to use and preserve cranberries.
 Below are a selection of tips and recipes from the USDA and extension programs.